| | | |

 Storage

-After portioning the granola bars, this recipe is best kept covered in the fridge to ensure the bars keep their shape and chewy texture.
-They will last up to 7 days (assuming you have any left).
-You can also portion and freeze this recipe in a freezer safe container; take one out and leave it a room temperature to thaw before enjoying.
+Storage: After portioning the granola bars, this recipe is best kept covered in the fridge to ensure the bars keep their shape and chewy texture.
+They will last up to 7 days (assuming you have any left).ย

 straight on closeup portrait of three vegan salted caramel granola bars on a white plate on a white marble surface.

-Want More Recipes Like this?
+More Recipes

 If you enjoy this recipe and want more like it, give these other favorites a try!